staff0rd/documentation/server/stats-debug.md

 * * *

-You can find more information on what each stat returns by searching for it in the [code documentation](~/dotnet-api/code/toc.yml).
+You can find more information on what each stat returns by searching for it in the reference code documentation under _.NET API -> Code Documentation_.

 <!-- TODO: Make this better, embed -->